vladotesanovic/angular2-express-starter/readme.md

 npm install

 # run gulp
-gulp
+npm start

-# Application will compile on each code change in src/ folder
+# Application will re-compile on each change in src/ folder
 # Applciation url: http://localhost:5000
 ```